 The training provider will help get you up to speed with the essential skills to begin work.
 These include English, maths, and digital skills if required.
 However, most of the training relies on helping you get a job or apprenticeship in the field.
 The lessons will focus on your sector, so you will know what to expect in the role.
 Other training includes writing a CV and learning how to operate in a workplace.

 Many people who take up traineeships have experienced difficulty getting their English and Maths qualifications.
 However, the help and support given toward this during traineeships are worth doing them for, even if the actual work experience part isn’t what you would like to be doing.

 It may seem like a chore to put effort into subjects you find very difficult.
 Still, most qualifications rely on having these as the foundation to build everything else on.

 Is It Possible to Get a Job From a Traineeship?

 If there is a job or apprenticeship available, the employer will give you an interview when you complete the traineeship.
 If there is no open position, you will still be guaranteed an exit interview with written feedback.
 An exit interview can teach you vital lessons when applying for a job or apprenticeship.

 An exit interview is an excellent chance to learn where you are doing well.
 You will also hear which aspects of your work and skills need further improvement to succeed either in employment or as an apprentice in this area.

 If you get the chance, please take it and ask any questions that you may have about your own experience of the traineeship.
 In addition, it is your chance to give feedback on how you felt it went.
 Speak honestly but civilly in the interview, even if you didn’t find it a positive experience.
-To find a traineeship in your area, go to the Government’s dedicated website or visit our job board.
+To find a traineeship in your area visit our job board.